Control AI Email Autonomy as a Policy, Not a Prompt

 Monitor behavior and adjust the policy

 The audit log captures every agent action, approval decision, and mode change.
 When a support agent has processed 500 inbound tickets without a false positive, you have evidence to justify upgrading from gated_send to monitored.
-Call the mailbox update endpoint to change the mode; the new policy takes effect immediately on the next action.
+Upgrades go through the operator-approved upgrade flow (request a code, then redeem it); downgrades to a stricter mode are an immediate PATCH.
+The new policy applies on the next action.

 5